elacy/Blog/_posts/2017-01-29-exploring-docker.md

 A friend of mine put me onto docker a few weeks ago and since then I’ve become rather obsessed with all things docker.
 I’ve gone from tinkering around with containers to recommending my company look into a strategy that will fully containerize our asp.net application.

-Let me wind back a bit and explain why.
+Let me wind back a bit and explain why.<!-- more -->

 First of all a docker container is like a virtual machine except it shares the kernel with the host system so less overhead.
 Each docker instance is defined by a Dockerfile which inherits from another docker image and defines what makes that docker image unique.